Basic employee rights in Singapore

 2. Minimum paid leave days and no-pay leave

 Whenever we hear talk of people in Europe enjoying over 20 days of paid leave, we get jealous.
-After all, us Singaporeans are only legally entitled to 7 days of paid leave – although most companies usually start at 14 days.
+After all, we Singaporeans are only legally entitled to 7 days of paid leave – although most companies usually start at 14 days.

 The longer you work at a company, the more leave days you’re entitled to.
 You’ll earn an additional leave day with every year you stay at the company, with a cap of up to 14 days.